-Filter with Model
+Filtering out Unwanted Labels

 The trained model is saved as a serialized PyTorch object.
 When loaded, it provides a predict() method that returns the estimated class of the input image.
 Boris deserves all the credit for installing the necessary libraries (quite a headache as it turned out) and parallelizing the code.